 Pulaski is a very small village located in the state of New York.
 With a population of 2,310 people and two constituent neighborhoods, Pulaski is the 528th largest community in New York.
 Pulaski has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Pulaski isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pulaski are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pulaski is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pulaski is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Pulaski who work in office and administrative support (12.58%), maintenance occupations (9.80%), and management occupations (8.48%).
+There are especially a lot of people living in Pulaski who work in office and administrative support (11.89%), teaching (10.14%), and management occupations (7.63%).

 Also of interest is that Pulaski has more people living here who work in computers and math than 95% of the places in the US.

-Pulaski is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Pulaski doesn't have a public transportation system that people use for their commute.

-The per capita income in Pulaski in 2010 was $24,922, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,688 for a family of four.
+The per capita income in Pulaski in 2010 was $23,143, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $92,572 for a family of four.
 However, Pulaski contains both very wealthy and poor people as well.

 The most common language spoken in Pulaski is English.
-Other important languages spoken here include French and Other Asian languages.
+Other important languages spoken here include Spanish and French.